lfenergyarchitecturemodel/.github/profile/README.md

 ![screenshot](https://github.com/lfenergyarchitecturemodel/.github/blob/main/images/a29b0ff3-7912-449e-81c9-0482aee3cd24.png)

-6. The model is cloned from github and shown in archi below.
+6. The model is cloned from github and shown in archi.
 The following steps may still be required to get the model under 'Models': Collaboration → Toggle Collaboration Workspace: The Collaboration Workspace opens on the right side of the screen.
-The project (SO) is visible.
-Double click the model: The model is added under 'Models' on the left side of the screen and can be edited.
+The project is visible.
+Double click on the model: The model is added under 'Models' on the left side of the screen and can be edited.

 ## License
 This project is licensed under the [Creative Commons Attribution 4.0 International License](https://github.com/lfenergyarchitecturemodel/.github/blob/main/LISENSE).